aladinoster/wave-congestion-absorption/README.md

 ## Overview

 This repository contains source code used to generate the example in *"A Control Strategy for CAV towards the Absorption of Traffic Oscillations"* by  [Andres Ladino](https://www.andresladino.com), [Aurelien Duret](https://www.researchgate.net/profile/Aurelien_Duret).
-The objective of this research is to
+The objective of this research is to design a mechanism to absorb congestion waves via Connected & Autonomous Vehicles.

 **Scenario**